 A Chartered Accountant by education, Anurag also has over three years of consulting experience in corporate taxation and business advisory with KPMG, where he provided advisory, litigation and compliance support to international corporations; and two years of experience scaling a start-up.

-As part of the Knowledge Creation & Dissemination team, Anurag conducts due diligence and evaluates organizations and also assists in the ongoing evaluation of organizations to create meaningful impact for stakeholders involved and helping select organizations at scale and equity.
+As part of the Knowledge Creation & Dissemination team, Anurag conducts due diligence and evaluates organizations and also assists in the ongoing evaluation of organizations to create meaningful impact for stakeholders involved and to help select organizations scale.

 Anurag comes with over 7 years of experience in the External Audit practice for clients in wealth management, especially private equity and financial services clients for US and Australian clients.
 His previous employer includes Deloitte & Touche LLP, Hyderabad.